DTJF/girtobac/_3_Tutorial.md

   This is useful for a dummy binding that contains just a few type declarations.
 To avoid interferences with the complete binding, the dummy source can get switched of.
-  Example (cairo):
+  Example (`cairo-1.0.GirToBac`):
   ~~~{.xml}
 <check name='CAIRO_H' />
 ~~~

 - <b>code</b> to prepend the header by user defined text (source code).
-  The code is prepended before the dependency headers get included, but after the header `_GirToBac-0.0.bi`.
+  The code is prepended before including other dependency headers, but after the standard header `_GirToBac-0.0.bi`.
 Ie. this can include further headers or provide additional declarations.
 Example (`Soup-2.4.GirToBac`):
   ~~~{.xml}
 <code>